hamid-teimouri/Bacteria-Specific-Feature-Selection-for-Enhanced-Antimicrobial-Peptide-Activity-Predictions/README.md

 # Bacterial-Specific-feature-Selection-for-Enhanced-Antimicrobial-Peptide-Activity-Predictions
-## Developer: Hamid Teimouri and Angela Medvedeva
+## Developers: Hamid Teimouri and Angela Medvedeva

 There are several classes of short peptide molecules, known as antimicrobial peptides (AMPs), which are produced during the immune responses of living organisms against